-As an owner considers a sale of the business, it is critical to identify the goals of the transaction and match those objectives with the most suitable prospective buyer.
+As an owner considers a sale of a business, it is critical to identify the goals of the transaction and match those objectives with the most suitable prospective buyer.
 There are many different kinds of buyers that might be well suited to acquire the business.
-Buyers are often grouped into two categories: “strategic buyers” and “financial buyers”.
+Buyers are often grouped into two categories: “strategic buyers” and “financial buyers.”

 A business owner should expect strategic and financial buyers to approach the sale transaction in the following different ways:

-In early price discussions, a selling business owner should expect to see both financial and strategic buyers submit an indication of interest with a valuation on the business that is tied to a multiple of earnings, often relying upon the trailing twelve month EBITDA of the target business, or free-cash flow of the business.
-The multiple range proposed by various buyers in calculating their valuation is typically influenced by: the industry in which the business operates; the margins and profitability of the business; cycles and trends of financial performance; and the perceived synergies that are available after the deal closes.
+In early price discussions, a selling business owner should expect to see both financial and strategic buyers submit an indication of interest with a valuation on the business that is tied to a multiple of earnings.
+These often rely upon the trailing twelve-month EBITDA of the target business, or free cash flow of the business.
+The multiple ranges proposed by various buyers in calculating their valuation is typically influenced by the industry in which the business operates, the margins and profitability of the business, cycles and trends of financial performance, and the perceived synergies that are available after the deal closes.

-Strategic buyers can justify higher valuation multiples, and therefore higher purchase prices, when they are able to identify areas where the combined business will be more cost effective, efficient, or have greater opportunities in the market place going forward.
-In the deal negotiation process, strategic buyers often focus early efforts on identifying areas where there are cost savings, whether through reducing labor costs, consolidating operations or gaining advantageous pricing from the combined purchasing power of the consolidated business.
-Determining the viability of these synergies is critical to the strategic buyers’ diligence process and a fundamental factor in establishing the price the strategic is willing to pay.
+Strategic buyers can justify higher valuation multiples, and therefore higher purchase prices when they are able to identify areas where the combined business will be more cost-effective, efficient, or have greater opportunities in the marketplace going forward.
+In the deal negotiation process, strategic buyers often focus early efforts on identifying areas where there are cost savings, whether through reducing labor costs, consolidating operations, or gaining advantageous pricing from the combined purchasing power of the consolidated business.
+Determining the viability of these synergies is critical to the strategic buyers’ diligence process, and a fundamental factor in establishing the price the strategic buyer is willing to pay.

-As the deal moves from the early stages of negotiating confidentiality agreements, through diligence, contract and to an ultimate closing, whether a buyer is a strategic or a financial will impact how the buyer approaches the stages and how the seller should respond.
+As the deal moves from the early stages of negotiating confidentiality agreements, through diligence, contract, and, ultimately to closing, whether a buyer is a strategic or a financial will impact how the buyer approaches the stages and how the seller should respond.

-Once the NDAs have been signed and the due diligence process is underway, a seller may find that strategic buyers and financial buyers approach the scope and process of due diligence differently.
-As noted above in the discussion on valuation, a financial buyer will almost always be initially focused on financial matters and require detailed accounting information to confirm the financial picture presented of the target business and to develop models of projected profitability.
-A financial buyer typically engages outside accountants who may spend a number of days on site with the target company to conduct the accounting due diligence.
-While a strategic buyer will also be focused on financial performance of the target, strategics often prioritize due diligence of synergies and cost savings of the combined enterprise.
+Once the NDAs have been signed and the due diligence process is underway, the seller may find that strategic buyers and financial buyers approach the scope and process of due diligence differently.
+As noted above in the discussion on valuation, a financial buyer will almost always be focused initially on financial matters and require detailed accounting information to confirm the financial picture presented of the target business and to develop models of projected profitability.
+A financial buyer typically engages outside accountants who may spend a number of days on-site with the target company to conduct the accounting due diligence.
+While a strategic buyer will also be focused on the financial performance of the target, strategics often prioritize due diligence of synergies and cost savings of the combined enterprise.

-Further, when a potential buyer requires third party financing to close a transaction, the seller will need to understand the buyer’s realistic timeline to completing the financing process and how it will affect the time table for the overall closing of the sale transaction.
+Further, when a potential buyer requires third-party financing to close a transaction, the seller will need to understand the buyer’s realistic timeline to complete the financing process and how it will affect the timetable for the overall closing of the sale transaction.